Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 MENTAL ACTIONS

-all kinds of actions (from mathematical calculations or searching for the shortest route around the city to choosing the most appropriate behavior for the circumstances), when these actions are performed in the mind, without relying on external means or audible.
-U. d. can be visual and conceptual, emotional and cognitive, etc., they will be distinguished. is that and only that they are performed in ext. consciousness.
-The second obligatory (but no longer distinctive) feature of U. d. is that it distinguishes what is or happens in the inside. the field of consciousness, from everything that exists outside of consciousness.
+all kinds of actions (from mathematical calculations or finding the shortest route around the city to choosing the most appropriate behavior for the circumstances), when these actions are performed in the mind, without relying on external means or audible.
+U. d. can be visual and conceptual, emotional and cognitive, etc., they are distinguished. is that and only that they are performed internally. consciousness.
+The second obligatory (but no longer distinctive) feature of U.D. is that it distinguishes what is located or occurs in the internal. field of consciousness, from everything that exists outside consciousness.

 P. Galperin.
 Moscow.

-The fundamental process of formation of U. d. was emphasized by L. S. Vygotsky in the doctrine of higher specifically social mental. functions.
-Vygotsky pointed out that the latter are formed by "growing" the speech forms of people's communication into the internal. the plan of individual consciousness and their transformation through an intermediate form of "communication with oneself" into proper human forms of psychic. activities.
-According to Vygotsky, in higher mental functions, speech serves as the same tool as material tools in the labor process.
-In the 30s.
-In the works of A. N. Leontiev, A. V. Zaporozhets, and L. I. Bozhovich, these views were further developed: activities were brought to the fore, which made it possible to deepen the understanding of the mechanism of U. d. put forward by IP Pavlov's position on the psyche as an orientation in relation to the performer. forms of behaviour.
-In the works of Zaporozhets, D. B. Elkonin and P. Ya.
-Halperin, it was expanded - it began to be revealed as a function. mental characteristic.
-On this basis, the U.D. was built, first described by Galperin (Izv.
+The fundamental process of the formation of mental behavior was emphasized by L. S. Vygotsky in his doctrine of higher specifically social mental processes. functions.
+Vygotsky pointed out that the latter are formed through the “ingrowth” of speech forms of people’s communication into their internal. the plan of individual consciousness and their transformation through an intermediate form of “communication with oneself” into the actual human forms of the psyche. activities.
+According to Vygotsky, in higher mental In its functions, speech serves as the same tool as material tools in the labor process.
+In the 30s in the works of A. N. Leontiev, A. V. Zaporozhets and L. I. Bozhovich, these views were further developed: activities were brought to the fore, which made it possible to deepen the understanding of the mechanism of U.D.
+Big influence The concept of U.D. was influenced by the position put forward by I.P.
+Pavlov about the psyche as an orientation in relation to the performer. forms of behavior.
+In the works of Zaporozhets, D.B.
+Elkonin and P.Ya.
+Galperin, it was expanded - it began to be revealed as a functional. characteristics of the psyche.
+On this basis, the U.D. was built, first set forth by Galperin (Izv.
 APN RSFSR, 1953, vol. 45).
-Within the framework of this theory, the stage-by-stage formation of U. d. is considered as the main. formation and development of thinking.
+Within the framework of this theory, the stage-by-stage formation of U.D. is considered as the main thing. formation and development of thinking.

-Lit.: Galperin P. Ya., Development of research on the formation of U. d., in the book: Psychological. in the USSR, vol. 1, M., 1959; his, Psychology of thinking and the doctrine of the phased formation of U. d., in the book: Researches of thinking in owls. psychology, M., 1966; Zaporozhets A. V., Development of arbitrary movements, M., 1960, ch.
-4; Vygotsky L. S., The development of higher mental. functions, M., 1960; Leontiev A. N., Problems of the development of the psyche, M., 1965, p.
+Lit.: Galperin P. Ya., Development of research on the formation of U.D., in the book: Psychological. in the USSR, vol. 1, M., 1959; him, Psychology of thinking and the doctrine of the phased formation of mental dynamics, in the book: Studies of thinking in the Soviet Union. psychology, M., 1966; Zaporozhets A.V., Development of voluntary movements, M., 1960, ch.
+4; Vygotsky L.S., Development of higher mental. functions, M., 1960; Leontyev A. N., Problems of mental development, M., 1965, p.
 497–525.

 N. Alekseev.
 Moscow.

 Philosophical Encyclopedia.
-In 5 volumes - M .: Soviet Encyclopedia.
+In 5 volumes - M.: Soviet Encyclopedia.
 Edited by F. V. Konstantinov.
 1960-1970 .

-mental actions Great Psychological Encyclopedia
+mental actions Great psychological encyclopedia

 Leontiev clarifies Rubinstein's position, noting that consciousness does not simply manifest itself as a separate reaction.